andreschaffer/slis-slos-examples/code-example/README.md

 - Traefik: used as load balancer for our application
 - simple-service: a pretty simple application with a ping endpoint
 - Prometheus: for recording our load balancer and application metrics
-- Grafana: for visualising our application metrics
+- Grafana: for visualising our metrics

 The metrics used for our SLIs and SLOs are the ones recorded from Traefik.
-Nevertheless, additional metrics recorded directly from the application are usually useful for troubleshooting.
+Nevertheless, additional metrics recorded directly from the application are usually still useful for observability and troubleshooting.

+## Prerequisites
+- Docker
+- Kubernetes

-There are two types of setup below, just pick the one you feel most comfortable with.
+There are two types of setup provided below, just pick the one you feel most comfortable with.

 ## Step-by-step setup
 - Deploy [prometheus](prometheus/README.md)